 Some forms of emotional abuse

-The Child Care Licensing Division (CCLD) requires Child Abuse Mandated Reporter Training for everyone who works in a licensed child care facility in California starting on January 1, 2018 to be completed by March 30, 2018.
+The Child Care Licensing Division (CCLD) requires Child Abuse Mandated Reporter Training for everyone who works in a licensed child care facility.
 This is a free, online training which meets the requirements of AB 1207.

 **Child Care Providers are required to take this training and exam in order to satisfy the requirement.
 The General Training will not satisfy the Child Care Worker requirement.